Notice of Pre-AIA or AIA Status

 a second contact pad 46 corresponding to the first contact pad and disposed at the second side; and

-a second portion of conductive material 46I-E implementing a second portion of the capacitor and disposed at the second side;
+a second portion of conductive material 46I-E implementing a second plate of the capacitor and disposed at the second side;

-an interconnect F1 electrically coupling the first semiconductor die and the second semiconductor die, the interconnect including the first contact pad and the second contact pad; and
+an interconnect F1 electrically coupling the first semiconductor die and the second semiconductor die, the interconnect including the first contact pad coupled to the second contact pad by a metal-to-metal bond (see Fig. 1H, portions of 146 and 46 are metal to metal bonded; and

 Regarding Claim 9, Chen teaches the semiconductor device assembly of claim 7, wherein the first portion of conductive material and the second portion of conductive material comprise copper [0052].